eturkes/tangle-bearing-neurons/README.md

 #### *This analysis is a work-in-progress.*

 ```
-This file is part of tangle-bearing-neurons
+This file is part of tangle-bearing-neurons.
 Copyright (C) 2024  Emir Turkes, UK DRI at UCL

 This program is free software: you can redistribute it and/or modify